PieceOfMeat/logger-jquery-plugin/README.md

 ### Logging levels

-There is four predefined logging levels listed from less to high priority: debug, info, warn, error.
+Initially there is four predefined logging levels listed from low to high priority: debug, info, warn, error.
 Level is described by simple id string.
 For each of these levels exists alias function:

     $.log.debug(message, topic)
     $.log.info(message, topic)
     $.log.warn(message, topic)
     $.log.error(message, topic)

-You can change logging levels list by changing `$.log.options.loggingLevels` option, but if you want logger to create convenient aliases for them, you can use function
+You can change logging levels list by changing `$.log.options.loggingLevels` option, but if you want logger to create convenient aliases for them, you must use function

     $.log.setLoggingLevels(levels);

+where `levels` is a new list of level ids from low to high priority.
+Level id is an unique string containing latin letters or digits, without whitespaces.

 ### Topics

-`topic` parameter is optional in $.log function and alias functions.
-If it is owitted, $.log.options.defaultTopic (default 'raw') will be used to separate other topics from "raw" logging messages.
-Some viewers separate different topics into different blocks, some provide filters to analyze logs.
+`topic` parameter is optional in `$.log()` function and alias functions.
+If it is owitted, `$.log.options.defaultTopic` (by default 'raw') will be used to separate other topics from "raw" logging messages.
+Some viewers separate different topics into different blocks, some provide filters to analyze logs by topic.

 When creating new viewer, we can specify its topic filter.
 Filter is an array of plain strings representing allowed topics.
 Default filter is ['*'], which passes all topics.
 We can build hierarchy of topics depending on logical structure of our system.
 Each level is separated by dot.
 For example, if we have module with several submodules we can have following topics hierarchy: